What we’re funding

 - Sustainability: We seek to support organizations’ goals for high-quality, viable work while also investing in what each nonprofit needs to be strong and healthy.
 We will look for proposals that reflect how the nonprofit envisions that funds can be best used to power its proposed goals while also supporting its capacity.

 Eligibility Requirements: Eligible applicants are nonprofits with an active 501(c)(3) status as a public charity or projects with an established fiscal sponsor that has this status.
 The proposed work must primarily serve Miami-Dade County residents.
 If you have a current grant through any Foundation program, you must be in compliance with that grant to apply.

 Grant Size: Our maximum grant award is $40,000.

 Types of Funding: For greater flexibility, nonprofits can select from two options.
 For both types, nonprofits will have discretion in proposing how funds are used to advance their goals that align with the program guidelines.

 Community Grants is a two-stage process: an initial Idea Stage and a Full Proposal Stage for invited applicants based on review of the submitted applications.

-Review and Application Process: Selected organizations have been notified of their invitation to submit a full proposal.
-Organizations applying for program support will need to use the Foundation’s budget template and full proposal application worksheet.
-The Foundation will engage full proposal review committees to guide grant selection to ensure rich perspectives from people with personal and professional experiences related to each funding category.
+Review and Application Process: The Foundation will engage full proposal review committees to guide grant selection to ensure rich perspectives from people with personal and professional experiences related to each funding category.
 Grant decisions will be shared by mid-June.